-On Saturday I had the pleasure of shooting my first ever St Salvator’s Chapel wedding photos at the wedding of Melissa and Gordon.
-It was great to be back in St Andrews for the second time in a week.
+I had the pleasure of shooting my first ever St Salvator’s Chapel wedding photos at the wedding of Melissa and Gordon.
+It was brilliant to be back in St Andrews for the second time in a week.
 The previous week I photographed Amy and Kieran’s wedding reception at Fairmont St Andrews.
 It’s always a pleasure to be in St Andrews and I was really looking forward to being inside St Salvator’s Chapel for the first time.

 There’s a bit of a theme running through many of my weddings this year.
 I’ve many clients who come from abroad to get married in beautiful Scotland.
 Who can blame them?
 We’ve some of the finest wedding venues in the World!
 Melissa and Gordon live in Texas but Gordon’s originally from Fife and like so many couples they loved the idea of a Scottish wedding.
 I met Melissa and Gordon last year in Edinburgh and instantly warmed to them and their sense of humour.

 St Salvator’s Chapel is a beautiful wedding venue.
-I’d previously discussed the venue with photographer colleagues and I’d been advised that all wedding photography during the ceremony must take place form the back of the Chapel.
-This isn’t unusual for religious ceremonies.
+I’d previously discussed the site with photographer colleagues and I’d been advised that all wedding photography during the ceremony must take place from the back of the Chapel.
+This isn’t unusual for religious services.
 However, Melissa and Gordon were being married by their own Minister, not St Salvator’s own Minister, and he graciously allowed me to moved around the Chapel during the ceremony.
 This was great as it allowed me to fully capture the atmosphere of the wedding ceremony.
 It also makes for a far more interesting sequence of photos to tell the story of the day.

-After the beautiful wedding ceremony everyone headed outdoors to St Salvator’s Quadrangle to congratulate the newly-weds and enjoy a glass of bubbly.
-Fortunately the rain stayed off just long enough for me to shoot the group and newly-wed photos!
+After the beautiful wedding ceremony, everyone headed outdoors to St Salvator’s Quadrangle to congratulate the newly-weds and enjoy a glass of bubbly.
+Fortunately, the rain stayed off just long enough for me to shoot the group and newly-wed photos!

 I love the American way of cutting the wedding cake.
 The cake is cut, then the newly-weds ‘feed’ each other a piece of cake.
 Or end up smearing it over each other’s faces, which is great fun to watch and photograph!